comapi/comapi-sdk-js/docs/installation.md

 npm install @comapi/sdk-js-foundation --save
 ```

-### Import into your code and access sdk methods ...
+### Import into your code and access SDK methods ...

 ```javascript